fooplugins/foogallery/README.txt

 Goto FooGallery Settings -> Advanced Tab and check "Disable PRO Promotions" and then save your settings.

-= How can you claim that FooGallery is the best WordPress gallery plugin? =

-We did the research and comparison.
-See our findings : [What is the Best WordPress Gallery Plugin?](https://fooplugins.com/best-wordpress-gallery-plugin/)

 == Screenshots ==

 1. Gallery Edit Page